| || member for 4 years, 1 month, 28 days|

-I was born in 1962, have been happily married since 1983, we have four grown and great kids.
+I was born in 1962, happily married since 1983, have three sons, one daughter, three stepsons and seven grandchildren.
 I grew up in Utah County, mostly Provo, but have lived in Montana since 1996.
 I love: my family, music, learning, truth, teaching, humor, words, reading, research, singing, children, history, psychology, horses and dogs, mountains, four seasons, sewing, creating, designing, color, being trusted, defending people, organizing, quilts, observing people, serving, volunteering, and the many opportunities I've been given to help people find the best in themselves... their gifts.
 I love my Savior, Jesus Christ, and His simple truths He shares.
 I don't love: making mistakes, my weaknesses, condescension, injustice, when power is more important than people, abuse of any kind, especially of the innocent; the use of "so called" truth and religion to gain control over people (ignoring the gift of free will), and when fear stops people from doing the right thing, especially when I notice it in myself.

 Pursuing my family history has provided me with much more than I ever anticipated.
 I am the oldest of six children, as well as, three half siblings and a step-sister.
 I grew up fast in an incestuous, abusive, negligent, sadistic, chronically traumatic and controlled; yet deeply religious home.
 I lied to hide it, protect, relate and survive.
 I felt (and was expected to be) responsible to the extreme, for the well-being of my younger siblings and saw clearly, at a young age, that my parents had been harmed, also.
 I had many questions, feelings and needs I wasn't allowed to express.
 The effects caused four disabilities, but I am healing.
 I've had much to heal in terms of trust in anything or anyone, identity, hope, and just how far back this multi-generational hell goes.
 Why are the meek, shy, honest and loving in my family devoured by the rest?
 The ultimate examples are the murder of my paternal grandfather (one of two adults I ever felt unconditional love from in my family) by his own wife, when I was nine years old; as well as, the suicide of one brother.
 I could not accept that to be loving, sensitive and truthful meant you'd be abused/destroyed and it contradicted the Gospel I was "taught" in the same family and home.
 I've found some answers, learned much and continue to.
 The Gospel of Jesus Christ will ALWAYS be true.